JULY 7, 2022

 RPA and AI in Financial Institutions: A Step-by-Step Guide on How to Get Started

-To embrace all the advantages of automation in the banking sector, businesses need to draw up a preliminary roadmap sequencing their robotics journey.
+To embrace all the advantages of automation in the banking sector, businesses in the finance transformation technology domain need to draw up a preliminary roadmap sequencing their robotics journey.

 - Establish a clear vision and gain leadership backing to acknowledge that intelligent automation is a mission-critical goal with objective performance indicators.
 What are the business issues that you’re striving to solve?
 What are you trying to accomplish with automation ― growth, lower operating costs, or better data quality?

-- Create a use case that will evaluate the impact on the processing time, the scope of transactions, and the amount of time saved by the employees.
-Initially, focus your efforts on straightforward processes, like payments reconciliation, analysis and classification of consumer inquiries, or account servicing.
+- Consider the effect on processing time, transaction volume, and staff productivity by developing a use case.
+Begin with simple tasks like payment reconciliation, customer inquiry analysis and categorization, or account servicing.
 It’s important to set realistic expectations in terms of your cost savings and ROI (return on investment) rates to prevent frustration.

 - Analyze the results and scale.
-Automation in fintech or banking is not just an IT project since it transforms the entire business.
-Start with communicating the strategy, benefits of RPA in banking, and how the technology can improve employees' roles.
+Fintech or banking automation is more than simply an IT project since it has a profound impact on the whole organization.
+Start with communicating the strategy, benefits of RPA in banking, and how the technology can improve employees’ roles.
 Expand to more complex business cases.
 At this stage, it’s critical to have a reliable implementation partner or form an automation center of excellence (CoE) that will guide, regulate, maintain, grow, and optimize all the processes.

 Within the past few years, financial organizations in the United States, Europe, and Asia have been seeking to prune away operating expenses and add value by streamlining, centralizing, and outsourcing a myriad of processes.
 Currently, RPA is the next stepping stone to cost-saving, better accuracy, and control.